 If you’re considering visiting or moving abroad to Malaysia, there are a handful of ways to obtain legal documentation.
 First off, U.S. citizens can enter Malaysia visa-free for up to 90 days.
 This short-stay visa is granted for touristic or family/friend visiting purposes and generally does not allow for paid employment in the country.
 In some cases, this short-term visa can be extended or made into a long-stay visa upon government approval.

 Working Abroad in Malaysia

 If you’d like to work abroad in Malaysia, you’ll have to obtain an Employment Pass.
 The Employment Pass is applied for in conjunction with your new Malaysian employer, so you will need an employment contract and letter from your employer signing off on the permit.
-This is usually granted for higher income workers, with significant experience in their fields and relevant degrees.
-There is currently no option for working holidays in Malaysia for U.S. or Canadian citizens looking to perform low-level work while traveling, though talks are in place to amend this down the road.
+This is usually granted for higher-income workers, with significant experience in their fields and relevant degrees.
+There is currently no option for working holidays in Malaysia for U.S. or Canadian citizens looking to perform low-level work while travelling, though talks are in place to amend this down the road.

-Permanent Residency in Malaysia can be obtained after fulfilling a certain time requirement depending on your approved reasons for being in the country.
+Permanent Residency in Malaysia can be obtained after fulfilling a certain time required depending on your approved reasons for being in the country.
 You will also need to show some language proficiency and pass a physical exam.